OutlierVentures/H2O/README.md

 This branch (`develop`) is for registering an asset with the Ocean Protocol Squid API.

-For now, asset registration is executed independently (i.e. separate to `app.py`).
-The two will soon be merged into a single app.

 You can find a live version of the app (no Ocean asset registration, `master` branch) at `159.69.202.132:4200`.

 This is a deployable version.
 For the local deployment-only version, switch to the `local_deployment` branch.